The $B^0 \to J/\psi f_0(1370,1500,1710)$ decays: an opportunity for scalar glueball hunting: Numerical results and discussions

 \item {In model II:} \beq {\cal B}(B_d^0 \to J/\psi f_0(N))_{M_{\rm II}} &=& \biggl\{ \;, \\ {\cal B}(B_s^0 \to J/\psi f_0(S))_{M_{\rm II}} &=& \biggl\{ \;. \eeq \end{itemize} Here, the consistent while slightly different values for the branching fractions of $B_d^0 \to J/\psi f_0(N)$ and $B_s^0 \to J/\psi f_0(S)$ are actually induced by the slightly different masses for scalar quarkonia $N$ and $S$ in the two different mixing models I and II.
 These branching fractions are basically consistent with those in Eqs.~(\ref{eq:psif0-nn-NF}) and~(\ref{eq:psif0-ss-NF}) by using naive factorization~\cite{Wang:2009cb,Wang:2009rc} within dramatically large uncertainties.
 But, it is also clear to see that our predictions are a bit smaller than those in Eqs.~(\ref{eq:psif0-nn-NF}) and~(\ref{eq:psif0-ss-NF}) explicitly.
 It implies that there might have large nonfactorizable contributions in these types of color-suppressed-tree-dominated $B$-meson decays~\cite{Chen:2005ht} to destructively interfere with the factorizable emission amplitudes.

 In principle, according to Eqs.~(\ref{eq:DecAmp-psif0-d}) and (\ref{eq:DecAmp-psif0-s}), the $B_{d(s)}^0 \to J/\psi f_0$ branching fractions could be obtained straightforwardly through multiplying $|\alpha_1|^2 (|\alpha_2|^2)$ by Eqs.~(\ref{eq:BR-psiN-I}) and (\ref{eq:BR-psiN-II}) [(\ref{eq:BR-psiS-I}) and~(\ref{eq:BR-psiS-II})].
 Thus, in other words, with the help of Eqs.~(\ref{eq:BR-psiN-I})-(\ref{eq:BR-psiS-II}) and the measurements on the decays $B^0 \to J/\psi f_0$, one could directly determine the coefficients $|\alpha_1|^2$ and $|\alpha_2|^2$ in the PQCD approach, though suffering from large uncertainties, which could further give the information about the amount of scalar glueball components by Eq.~(\ref{eq:normalization}).
-Unfortunately, quite few measurements on the decays $B^0 \to J/\psi f_0$, besides the available data of ${\cal B}(B_s^0 \to J/\psi f_0(1370, 1500), f_0 \to \pi^+ \pi^-)$, are available currently, which limits our detailed studies on these scalars $f_0$, especially on the potential scalar guleball hunting.
-But, the experimental measurements on $B^0 \to J/\psi f_0$ with high precision in the near future could provide great opportunities to help identify the primary scalar glueball promisingly.
+Unfortunately, quite few measurements on the decays $B^0 \to J/\psi f_0$, besides the available data of ${\cal B}(B_s^0 \to J/\psi f_0(1370, 1500), f_0 \to \pi^+ \pi^-)$, are available currently, which limits our detailed studies on these scalars $f_0$.

 Undoubtedly, the above listed branching fractions associated with their relative ratios suffer from large theoretical errors coming from various hadronic parameters.
 While, generally speaking, the theoretical uncertainties resulted from the same hadronic inputs could be cancelled in the ratios to a great extent.
 Therefore, based on the results shown in Table~\ref{tab:BR-MI&II}, we define several ratios of those PQCD branching fractions and present their values in Table~\ref{tab:Rs-MI&II}, where we find that the uncertainties from hadronic parameters could be cancelled greatly in almost all of the ratios.
 These ratios could be naively classified into three types. \begin{itemize} \item{Type-1: the ratios between the branching fractions of the two modes containing different final states but with same transition amplitudes }